 In this guide, you'll learn how to run a Laravel PHP sample app and see your project's content in your browser.
-The sample app will show content from a sample project and you'll also get to change a thing or two in the project.
+The sample app shows content from a sample project.
+You also get to make a few changes in the project.

 Table of contents

 The sample app displays data from the Sample Project that demonstrates our best practices and features of Kontent.ai.
 If you don't have it yet, create your own sample project, it only takes a minute.

 This full-featured project contains marketing content for Dancing Goat – an imaginary chain of coffee shops.
 Once you run the sample app, you'll see content from the Sample Project displayed in your browser.

 Before going any further, make sure you have the following:

 - Composer installed

 - An IDE or code editor of your choice

 - See how to set up Visual Studio Code for PHP development on Windows.

 - See how to set up PHP Storm for PHP development on Linux.